dmuratli/CS412-Fall2023-Group-Project/README.md

 # Methodology

-Our methodology involved a systematic exploration of various machine learning algorithms and outlier treatment strategies to optimize performance in understanding student responses.
-Five distinct machine learning algorithms were implemented, each meticulously tailored to uncover the nuances of the dataset.

-### Decision Tree Regression
+The methodology employed in this project encompasses a systematic exploration of five distinct machine learning algorithms to discern the most accurate approach.
+To evaluate the impact of outlier treatment, various experiments were conducted, including dropping detected outliers, utilizing data imputation with KNN, and training models on both approaches.
+The subsequent sections detail the approach for each algorithm.

-The team commenced with a Decision Tree model, employing scikit-learn in Python.
-A comprehensive grid search over hyperparameters such as criteria, maximum depth, minimum samples split, and maximum leaf nodes was conducted.
-The resulting Decision Tree was visualized, and its performance evaluated using Mean Squared Error (MSE) and R2 score metrics.
+The model building process commenced with a Decision Tree.
+Utilizing scikit-learn in Python, a regressor was instantiated with a maximum depth of 10 and squared error as the criterion.
+The model underwent training on the specified data, followed by hyperparameter tuning through grid search.
+The resulting decision tree was visualized, and predictions were evaluated based on Mean Squared Error (MSE) and R2 score.

-### Random Forest Regression
-Following the Decision Tree, a RandomForestRegressor was implemented with scikit-learn.
-A grid search over key parameters, including the number of estimators, maximum depth, minimum samples split, and minimum samples leaf, was executed.
-The optimized model's performance was assessed through MSE, aiming for accurate regression predictions.
+The approach extended to RandomForestRegressor, configuring parameters such as the number of estimators, maximum depth, and minimum samples split.
+A grid search optimized the model, and predictions on the test set were assessed through MSE.
+This process aimed to enhance the accuracy of regression predictions.

-### XGBoost Regression
-The XGBoost approach was adopted for regression, leveraging the xgboost library.
-A GridSearchCV optimized hyperparameters such as min_child_weight, gamma, subsample, colsample_bytree, and max_depth.
-Performance evaluation encompassed metrics like Mean Absolute Error (MAE), MSE, and R-squared.
+Leveraging the xgboost library, an XGBoost approach was implemented with hyperparameter tuning via GridSearchCV.
+The model's performance was evaluated using metrics like Mean Absolute Error (MAE), MSE, and R-squared, optimizing for accurate regression predictions.

-### Clustering with K-Means
-Incorporating clustering into feature engineering, the team utilized the K-Means algorithm.
-The Elbow Method determined the optimal number of clusters (k), and K-Means clustering was applied to unveil patterns and groupings within the data.
+As part of feature engineering, Clustering using the K-Means algorithm was explored.
+The Elbow Method guided the determination of the optimal number of clusters.
+K-Means clustering with the chosen number of clusters (num_clusters = 6) identified patterns within the data, and the resulting dataframe was saved for further analysis.

-### Neural Network Models
-Two Neural Network models were constructed, each with a distinct approach.
-The first, model_NN_1, utilized the original feature set with Word2Vec vectors, while the second, model_NN_2, employed the normalized feature set.
-Early stopping was implemented during training, and both models were evaluated for test accuracy, probing the predictive capabilities of the dataset using different feature sets.
+Two Neural Network models were constructed—model_NN_1 utilized the original feature set with Word2Vec vectors, and model_NN_2 used the normalized feature set.
+Both models consisted of an input layer with 128 neurons, a hidden layer with 64 neurons, and an output layer with a sigmoid activation function.
+Models were compiled using the Adam optimizer with a learning rate of 0.01 and binary crossentropy loss Early stopping was implemented to monitor validation loss during training.
+Both models were evaluated for test accuracies to explore the predictive capabilities of the dataset using different feature sets.

-This multi-faceted methodology aimed to discern the most accurate machine learning algorithm for the project while exploring the impact of outlier treatment strategies on the final results.
-The iterative optimization process involved fine-tuning hyperparameters, evaluating performance metrics, and considering the distinctive advantages offered by each algorithm.
-The inclusion of clustering and neural networks provided a comprehensive understanding of the dataset's structure and predictive potential.
+This methodological diversity allowed for a comprehensive evaluation of the strengths and weaknesses of each approach, leading to an informed selection of the most effective model for accurate regression predictions on the given data.